SubtleTools/move-ts-file/README.md

 ### Claude Code Integration

 This tool is specifically designed to work seamlessly with AI coding assistants.
-Here's how to use it with Claude Code:
+Here's how it works with Claude Code:

+1. **You request** a refactoring task from Claude
-1. **Ask Claude to analyze** your codebase and suggest refactoring
+2. **Claude analyzes** your codebase and plans the refactoring
-2. **Ask Claude to identify** which files should be moved
-3. **Use this tool** to execute the moves with confidence
+3. **Claude executes** `move-ts-file` commands to move files safely
-4. **Let Claude continue** with the refactoring, knowing imports are correct
+4. **Claude continues** with additional changes, confident that imports are correct

 **Example workflow:**

 ```
 You: "I want to reorganize my components into feature-based directories"
-Claude: "I recommend moving Button.tsx to features/ui/Button.tsx"
+Claude: "I'll help you refactor this.
+Let me start by moving the Button component:"
-You: move-ts-file src/components/Button.tsx src/features/ui/Button.tsx
+Claude: [executes] move-ts-file src/components/Button.tsx src/features/ui/Button.tsx
 Claude: "Great!
-Now let's move the related hook..."
+Now I'll move the related hook and update the exports..."
+Claude: [executes] move-ts-file src/hooks/useButton.ts src/features/ui/hooks/useButton.ts
 ```

+**Benefits for AI workflows:**
+- **Reduced iterations**: AI doesn't waste tokens manually updating imports
+- **Higher confidence**: AI can focus on architecture, not tedious path updates
+- **Faster completion**: Complex refactoring tasks finish in fewer interactions

 ### Integration with Other Tools